 So what is a “personal injury lawyer?”

-These particular lawyers, or attorneys, assist people who claim to have been injured as a result of wrongdoing or negligence of a third party.
-This 3rd party can be a person, small business, large corporation, association, or government agency.
-Lawyers who specialize in this field provide help and legal representation for these individuals who, many times, are going up against a team of legal experts themselves.
-The damage done to a person for them to have a just claim does not have to just be physical in nature.
-It can be emotional or psychological, quite possibly all three at once.
+Personal injury lawyers, or attorneys, assist people who claim to have been injured as a result of wrongdoing or negligence of a third party.
+This third party can be a person, small business, large corporation, association, or government agency.
+Lawyers who specialize in this field can provide help and legal representation for these individuals who, many times, are going up against a team of legal experts themselves.
+The damage done is not always physical in nature.
+It can be emotional or psychological as well.